Overview

 The Hound of the Baskervilles is situated at the turn of the 20th century, capturing the cultural and societal milieu of England at the close of the Victorian era.
 The novel reflects the fascination with detective fiction during this period and showcases Conan Doyle’s masterful storytelling and intricate plotting.
 The Hound of the Baskervilles has become a classic in the detective genre, known for its atmospheric setting, clever deductions by Sherlock Holmes, and the suspenseful unraveling of the mystery.
 The novel’s enduring popularity has led to numerous adaptations in various media, including film, television, and radio, the best known of which is probably the 1939 film version starring Basil Rathbone as Sherlock Holmes.

-Explore the full plot summary, an in-depth character analysis of Dr. Watson, and explanations of important quotes from The Hound of the Baskervilles.
+Read the free full text, the full book summary, an in-depth character analysis of Dr. Watson, and explanations of important quotes from The Hound of the Baskervilles.

 Upgrade to PLUS and get instant access to all the study tools